fhiso/sources-and-citations/citation-elements.md

 *should not* *deduplicate* a *localisation set* that has been reordered from its serialised form.

+{.ednote}  During feedback on the first public draft, concerns were expressed over whether *duplicate strings* might a necessary to express certain concepts; if so, they mustn't be ignored or *deduplicated*.
+Examples of where they might be needed are pseudonyms, places with multiple names, multiple page numbering systems, and dates with multiple prose forms.
+This requires further consideration.

 To **deduplicate** a *localisation set*, the application first notes the *datatype* and, if present, the *language tag* of the first *string* in the *localisation set*.
 Next, all *duplicate strings* are deleted from